 We also provide care for neck (cervical spine) problems in children with skeletal dysplasia, congenital syndromes and Down syndrome.
-Drs.
-Jen Bauer and Wally Krengel take part in international study groups for these conditions.
+Dr. Jen Bauer takes part in international study groups for these conditions.

 Members of our Spine Program team belong to the Scoliosis Research Society and played an important part in a landmark research study called Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST).

 The research team from our Sports Medicine Program focuses on returning children to sports safely after an injury.
 We collect details from our patients about how they do after surgery for injuries to knee ligaments (anterior cruciate ligament or medial patellofemoral ligament).
 Then we use this information to improve surgical techniques and rehabilitation plans.

 We also take part in the Pediatric Research in Sports Medicine Society (PRiSM).
 PRiSM connects many types of healthcare providers who specialize in caring for young athletes.
 It promotes shared research to advance care for active children and teens.